fgolemo/mcdp/README.md

     $ sudo apt-get install git

-Clone the repo.
-If you have a github account:
+Clone the repo using:

-	$ git clone git@github.com:AndreaCensi/mcdp.git

-otherwise:

     $ git clone https://github.com/AndreaCensi/mcdp.git

+Jump into the directory:

 	$ cd mcdp

 Install the dependencies: